“Mixtures of Air Pollutants and Blood Pressure: The Urgency of Public Policies to Combat Hypertension”

 2023-04-30 09:30:00

 It affects 1.28 billion people aged 30 to 79 worldwide, according to the World Health Organization.
 Hypertension is an excessive increase in pressure in the arteries.
-Previous research has revealed that air pollution was a determining factor in this abnormal increase in blood pressure and could, therefore, promote the onset of this chronic disease.
+Previous research has revealed that air pollution was a determining factor in this abnormal increase in blood pressure and might, therefore, promote the onset of this chronic disease.
 But these last “did not take into account the effect that mixtures of air pollutants may have on blood pressure”, reported an international team of researchers, including scientists from Inserm and Sorbonne University.

 Check blood pressure every 30 minutes

-To learn more about the impact of a mixture of particles and gases on health, they focused on five air pollutants, namely carbon soot, nitrogen dioxide (NO2), nitric oxide (NO), carbon monoxide (CO) and ozone (O3).
+To learn more regarding the impact of a mixture of particles and gases on health, they focused on five air pollutants, namely carbon soot, nitrogen dioxide (NO2), nitric oxide (NO), carbon monoxide (CO) and ozone (O3).
 As part of a study, the authors recruited 221 French people.
 For one day, each adult wore sensors evaluating the concentrations of pollutants.
 The team also measured their blood pressure every 30 minutes in order to observe the delay between variations in the concentration of pollutants in the ambient air, the estimated quantity of inhaled pollutants and their potential impact on blood pressure.

 Blood pressure: being exposed to airborne pollutants would cause an immediate rise